thadgholston/not-hot-dog-service/README.md

 # Not Hot Dog Service
-A web backend for the Not Hot Dog Application
+A web backend for the Not Hot Dog Application.

 ## Setup